AlexsLemonade/OpenScPCA-nf/porting-modules.md

 However, this is not recommended, as most processes will only require a subset of files, such as only the processed `AnnData` files (and not raw files or `SingleCellExperiment` files).
 Instead, the files that will be required for each sample should be selected using the `Utils.getLibraryFiles()` function, which will return a list of file paths within a sample directory for a specific level of processing (similar to the `download.data.py` script in `OpenScPCA-analysis`).

-An example of the of the `Utils.getLibraryFiles()` function in use is shown below, selecting all processed `SingleCellExperiment` files for each sample:
+An example of the `Utils.getLibraryFiles()` function in use is shown below, selecting all processed `SingleCellExperiment` files for each sample:

 ```groovy
 sample_ch.map { sample_id, project_id, sample_dir ->